i-RIC/solver_dev_manual/source/06/02/12_output_result.rst

    calculation result for certain purposes, you should use those names.
    Refer to :ref:`special_result_names` for those names.

-.. note:: Grid nodes and grid cells
+.. note:: Grid nodes, grid cells, and grid edges

-   For grid related values, now iRIClib has function to output values defined at both grid nodes and grid cells
+   For grid related values, now iRIClib has function to output values defined at grid nodes, grid cells and grid edges.

    Basically, please select the functions so that you can output the values at the position where the variable is defined in your solver.